 The canons of Holy Trinity continued to appoint a vicar or curate at St. Botolph’s until the 16th century.

 The Portsoken became a ward of the City of London, outside of the wall but “within the liberties of the City”.
 Each prior of Holy Trinity was an unelected alderman representing Portsoken ward, which continued until the priory was dissolved in the 16th century.
 Thereafter Portsoken was represented by a lay alderman elected by the citizens.

-It was not long before disputes occurred between the priory and the Constable of the Tower of London who wished to encroach into their Portsoken land, which continued to occur over several centuries as the Tower was gradually extended.
+It was not long before disputes occurred between the priory and the Constable of the Tower of London who wished to encroach into their Portsoken land.
+These disputes continued over several centuries as the Tower was gradually expanded.